Neolithic long house

+Some houses were especially spacious, very large for the time.
+One of the largest houses in southeastern Europe is the "Big House" in the Slatina district of Sofia in Bulgaria, which is equivalent to a modern detached house.

-It is thought that these houses had no windows and only one doorway.
+Surviving evidence suggests these houses had no windows and only one doorway.
 The door was located at one end of the house.
 Internally, the house had one or two partitions creating up to three areas.
 Interpretations of the use of these areas vary.
-Working activities might be carried out in the better lit door end, the middle used for sleeping and eating and the end farthest from the door could have been used for grain storage.
+Working activities might be carried out in the better lit door end, the middle used for sleeping and eating and the end furthest from the door could have been used for grain storage.
 According to another view, the interior was divided in areas for sleeping, common life and a fenced enclosure at the back end for keeping animals.

 Twenty or thirty people could have lived in each house, with villages composed typically of five to eight houses.
 Exceptionally, nearly 30 longhouses in a fortified settlement (dating to 4300 BC, i.e., Late Linear Pottery culture) were revealed by excavations at Oslonki in Poland.

 Examples

-The Balbridie timber house in what is present day Aberdeenshire, Scotland, offers an outstanding example of these early timber structures.
+The Balbridie timber house in what is present day Aberdeenshire, Scotland, offers a fine example of these early timber structures.
 Archaeological excavations have revealed extant timber postholes that delineate the support pieces of the original structure.
 This site is strategically located in a fertile agricultural area along the River Dee, very close to an ancient strategic ford of the river and also near an ancient timber trackway known as the Elsick Mounth.